jsrojas/FlowLabeler/README.md

 # MODES OF OPERATION

-The application must be execute through the main-file.py in the command line
+The application must be executed through the main-file.py in the command line

 **- LIVE CAPTURE MODE (needs to be executed with sudo):**